 2) Conversely, though, companies want to think that you’d drop all that and “marry” them if they were willing to commit.
 If you got married, of course, you’d have to break it off with anyone else you were seeing, and you might break some hearts; many companies consider it a bonus to hire someone who will no longer serve their competitors, or whose tiny company will thereby fold.
 I’ve seen numerous cases of small companies hiring someone who then closes her freelance business, and the hiring company gets to claim that it “bought” the employee’s company (which in real life might mean a small signing bonus for the new employee).
 Even starting a company that never makes any real money (but looks good on the internet) can help you tremendously.

 3) Look for a new lover before you’re going to need one.
-(Again, this is ice-cold in your real dating life!
-See the title of this list, which contains the word “bitch.”)
-Most people gets jobs through their friends, and this is only going to become more the case in the era of social networking.
-Random-ass emails with resumes attached might be your only option if you are a programmer from Ukraine looking for a work visa (I used to receive a lot of these).
-And if you are a young person who hasn’t had a lot of time to make connections, this might also be your only option.
-But by the time you’re 30, you don’t want to be in this position.
+(Again, that’s a little cold in your real dating life, but this is a metaphor).
+Most people gets jobs through their friends and contacts.
+Uploading resumes to strangers through online forms is sometimes one’s only option, but you don’t want to be in this position late in your career.
 You want to be well-known enough in your field that when you become available, someone snaps you up right away.
 Or, you want to have enough smart, accomplished friends that you can switch fields easily, with their help.
-So, while it’s not nice to advertise your awesomeness as a potential mate whilst you are in a relationship with someone, it’s absolutely kosher to do exactly that while you’re in a job.
+So, while it’s not nice to advertise your awesomeness as a potential mate whilst you are in a relationship with someone, it’s absolutely good practice to do exactly that while you’re in a job.
 After all, your employer is totally seeing other employees.